-eCA establishes reporting and handling procedures in the event of emergencies or system compromise and conducts annual drills.
+eCA establishes incident and compromise reporting and handling procedures, and conducts annual drills.

 5.7.2 Computing Resources, Software, and/or Data Are Corrupted eCA establishes recovery procedures in the event of computing resource, software and data corruption and conducts annual drills.